NeelBhatt/Docs-1/aspnet/aspnetcore/contribute/style-guide.md

    }
    ````

+> [!NOTE]
-Note: Once the `emphasize-lines` is determined, remove `:linenos:`.
+> Once the `emphasize-lines` is determined, remove `:linenos:`.
 When updating a doc, remove all occurrences of `:linenos:`.

+> [!NOTE]
-Note: `caption` and `name` will result in a code-block not being displayed due to our builds using a Sphinx version prior to version 1.3.
+> `caption` and `name` will result in a code-block not being displayed due to our builds using a Sphinx version prior to version 1.3.
 If you don't see a code block displayed above this note, it's most likely because the version of Sphinx is < 1.3.

   ### Images

 Images such as screen shots and explanatory figures or diagrams should be placed in a `_static` folder within a folder named the same as the article file.
 References to images should therefore always be made using relative references, e.g. `article-name/style-guide/_static/asp-net.png`.
 Note that images should always be saved as all lower-case file names, using hyphens to separate words, if necessary.

+> [!NOTE]
-Note: Do not use images for code.
+> Do not use images for code.
 Use `code-block` or `literalinclude` instead.

 To include an image in an article, use the `.. image` directive: